Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 460 1GB is 300% quicker than the GeForce GT 430 1GB overall, due to its greater data rate. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 460 1GB should theoretically be a lot superior to the GeForce GT 430 1GB overall. (explain)

-Texel RateThe GeForce GTX 460 1GB should be much (more or less 238%) better at AF than the GeForce GT 430 1GB. (explain)
+Texel RateThe GeForce GTX 460 1GB should be a lot (about 238%) more effective at anisotropic filtering than the GeForce GT 430 1GB. (explain)

-Pixel RateThe GeForce GTX 460 1GB will be a lot (more or less 671%) faster with regards to FSAA than the GeForce GT 430 1GB, and capable of handling higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 460 1GB should be a lot (more or less 671%) better at full screen anti-aliasing than the GeForce GT 430 1GB, and also will be able to handle higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison